apitestbase/apitestbase.github.io/_docs/en/maintenance.md

 {% endtabs %}

+When using ATB desktop application, you can open the data folder directly via menu `Help > Open Data Folder`.

 The first time you launch the application, below new folders are created automatically under the `<ATB_DATA_DIR>` folder.

 ```